pooltogether/uniform-random-number/README.md

 [![CircleCI](https://circleci.com/gh/pooltogether/uniform-random-number.svg?style=svg)](https://circleci.com/gh/pooltogether/uniform-random-number)

-This Solidity library eliminates module bias when using a large number to select from a limited range of numbers.
+This Solidity library eliminates modulo bias when using a large number to select from a limited range of numbers.

 For example: